-Early Childhood Care and Education Diploma (ECC2) Diploma
+Early Childhood Care & Education Diploma (ECC2) Diploma

 - Submit a completed application;

 - Be at least 16 years of age;

 - Submit official high school/high school equivalent transcripts;

 Costs are estimates and are subject to change.

 - Tuition/Fees: $7,055

 - ECCE 1105 Health, Safety, & Nutrition CPR/First Aid Vouchers: $27

 - ECCE 1113 Creative Activities for Children: $20

 - ECCE 2115 Language and Literacy: $10